tensorflow/models/official/nlp/modeling/networks/README.md

 # Networks

-Networks are combinations of layers (and possibly other networks).
+Networks are combinations of `tf.keras` layers (and possibly other networks).
-They are sub-units of models that would not be trained alone.
-It encapsulates common network structures like a classification head or a transformer encoder into an easily handled object with a standardized configuration.
+They are `tf.keras` models that would not be trained alone.
+It encapsulates common network structures like a transformer encoder into an easily handled object with a standardized configuration.

 * [`BertEncoder`](bert_encoder.py) implements a bi-directional
 Transformer-based encoder as described in ["BERT: Pre-training of Deep